sal55/langs/mdocs.md

  * Other meta-programming features
  * Build systems (not needed)
  * Extensive libraries
- * Automatic linking to external libraries (it is necessarily to painstakingly create an interface to such libraries)
+ * Automatic linking to external libraries (it is necessary to painstakingly create interfaces to such libraries)

 ### +Scripting Language